 WhatsApp isn't compliant with GDPR

 Both WhatsApp and Facebook have been criticised in the past for failing to adequately protect their users’ personal data.
 As a communications tool designed for personal use only, WhatsApp lacks the privacy and security that come as a standard feature of professional employee apps, while passing the responsibility for ‘consent’ to the individuals who use it.
-This means that that where the individuals are your own employees, you could be held liable for any GDPR breaches.
+This means that where the individuals are your own employees, you could be held liable for any GDPR breaches.

 All it takes is a quick search online of companies that have recently suffered data breaches - British Airways, H&M and Google, to name a few – to see just how risky it is to your business to use non-GDPR compliant tools for workplace communications, and the fine you risk paying will inevitably be much greater than the cost of paying for a dedicated internal communications app.
+It's not just the large corporations and enterprises that can be hit - small business owners are at risk too!

 The impact on your team